Evolution (Boyz II Men album)

-Evolution is the fourth studio album by American R&B quartet Boyz II Men, released in September 1997.
+Evolution is the fourth studio album by American R&B quartet Boyz II Men, released on September 23, 1997.
 It is their final album released on Motown Records.
 A Spanish language version, Evolución, was also issued.
 The Spanish edition won the Billboard Latin Music Award for Pop Album of the Year by a New Artist.

 History

 On August 20, 1997, Boyz II Men held a press conference to talk about their first album since 1994's II.
 They were under pressure with their last two albums cumulatively selling almost 30 million copies worldwide.
 With Evolution, they worked with their regular collaborators, including Jimmy Jam and Terry Lewis and Babyface.
 They appeared on many talk shows including The Rosie O'Donnell Show, The Oprah Winfrey Show, The Tonight Show with Jay Leno, The Vibe Show, The Keenen Ivory Wayans Show and MTV Live.

 The album was released on September 23, and that night, Boyz II Men signed copies of the album at the Virgin Megastore in New York City.
 Evolution debuted at number one in the Billboard 200 with 215,000 copies sold in its first week of release.
 The album also debuted at number one on the R&B Album Charts.
 However, the album spent only one week at the number-one spot and quickly fell down the charts.
 Evolution sold two million copies in the United States and over four million copies worldwide, a disappointment compared with the successes of Cooleyhighharmony and II.
 Evolution was not received well by critics.
 In October 1998, Boyz II Men went to Japan and Europe to promote the album, and during that year they embarked on the Evolution Tour.